inbloxme/keyless/README.md

 This package enables usage of inblox handlename infrastructure as a keyless signing mechanism.

-> Disclaimer - This is WIP, and release in alpha.
+> Disclaimer - This is WIP, and release in beta.

 ## **Keyless Tranasctions**